manuscripta/viewer/README.md

-# Manuscripta webapp
+# Manuscripta webapp (OBSOLETE)
-eXist-db webapp for manuscripta.se
+This version of the eXist-db webapp for manuscripta.se is obsolete and does not reflect the current online version.
+The new webapp will be released in a different repository in the coming months.

 ## Installation instructions